 - Want to try Trust.Zone?
 Check out the website here

-This won't quite be the full story.
+We can make a few guesses about this.
 The company restricts its free plan to 1GB of traffic, so at a minimum this requires recording the total bandwidth used.
-And enforcing a three connection limit means there must be a stored record of connections associated to your account.
-But none of these need to be kept long-term, and even if they were, can't in themselves be used to determine what you were doing online.
+And enforcing a three-connection limit means there must be a stored record of connections associated to your account.
+Makes sense, but we shouldn't be relying on guesses; this is the kind of detail Trust.Zone should spell out.

-Getting started with Trust.Zone is straightforward.
-Provide and confirm your email address, log in to the site and a single Setup VPN page gives you configuration details for Windows, Mac, Android, iOS, Linux, DD-WRT, Xbox 360, PlayStation, Smart TVs and more.
+Sign up with Trust.Zone and a Setup VPN page gives you a download link for the Windows client, and links to manual setup guidance for Windows, Mac, Android, iOS, Linux, routers, Xbox 360, PlayStation, Smart TVs, Amazon Fire Stick and more.

 We opted to install the Windows OpenVPN-compatible client.
 This handled all the setup complexities for us, and was exceptionally easy-to-use.
 We quickly had the program auto-connecting to our preferred server on launch, and switching was as simple as clicking the Servers button and choosing an option from the list.

-Disappointing speeds aside, the client did at least protect our privacy well.
-Testing showed it allocated IPs in the locations we requested and reliably prevented WebRTC and DNS leaks.
+Our final tests showed the service protected our privacy well, too, with Trust.Zone always allocating IPs in the locations we requested and reliably preventing WebRTC and DNS leaks.